 Livagen

-Livagen is a moderate research compound
+Livagen is a preclinical compound

 Influence of KEDA Tetrapeptide on Organism Physiological Function